bokkypoobah/BokkyPooBahsDateTimeLibrary/README.md

 ## Algorithm

 The formulae to convert year/month/day hour:minute:second to a Unix timestamp and back use the algorithms from [Converting Between Julian Dates and Gregorian Calendar Dates](http://aa.usno.navy.mil/faq/docs/JD_Formula.php).
+These algorithms were originally designed by [Fliegel and van Flandern (1968)](http://www.worldcat.org/title/machine-algorithm-for-processing-calendar-dates/oclc/754110896).

 Note that these algorithms depend on negative numbers, so Solidity unsigned integers `uint` are converted to signed integers `int` to compute the date conversions and the results are converted back to `uint` for general use.